 It helps to write a “sales script” in advance of your meeting.
 This way, you’re not floundering around trying to find the right questions during the sales meeting with a prospective member.

-There are deeper levels of sophistication when writing your sales script and having a sales conversation.
+Certainly, there are deeper levels of sophistication when writing your sales script and having a sales conversation.
 However, these seven questions will get you moving in the right direction as you’re perfecting your sales skills.

 Ask for the sale.
 If you think they’re a good fit, tell them you’d like to have them in your mastermind group and help them achieve their goals.
 Explain why your mastermind group is the right fit based on their needs, timeframe, and budget.